Skip to main content

 We’re here when you need us

-If you’ve been injured in a premises liability incident in Dripping Springs, you need an experienced premises liability attorney who understands both the law and the local landscape.
-As a trusted premises liability law firm serving Dripping Springs and the surrounding area, Medina & Medina represents clients throughout Central Texas and is familiar with the Hays County court system.
-Our Dripping Springs premises liability lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a premises liability incident in Dripping Springs, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout Central Texas and is familiar with the Hays County court system.
+Our Dripping Springs team offers free consultations and charges no fee unless we win your case.

 • Familiarity with Dripping Springs courts, judges, and local legal procedures